fchristl/express-json-file-crud/README.md

 POST and PUT need to contain a request header `Content-Type: application/json` to work properly.

-For example, co create a new car, you can call
+For example, to create a new car, you can call

     POST /cars